 I got out of bed and turned on my light.
 I was blinded for a minute but my eyes adjusted to the light.
 My dad was still in the basement lifting weights and my mom was still asleep.
 I walked over to my closet to find what I was going to wear to school.

 It was almost the end of the school year of my freshman year in high school.
 It was getting warmer so I slipped on a pair of jean shorts and a T-shirt I got from Florida last year.
 My hair is naturally straight and all I really have to do with it is brush it out, so I did.

 My room was fairly clean except the pile of clothes that I hadn't put away yet.
 I turned off my light after grabbing my book bag.
 I walked downstairs and into the kitchen.
 I plopped my book bag down next to the kitchen table while I figured what I was going to eat.
 I always tried to eat something because if not I'm dying of starvation at school when lunch time comes along.

-"Well I'm going to run.
-Have a good day at school.”
-He said giving me a kiss on my forehead.
+"Well I'm going on a run.
+Have a good day at school," He said giving me a kiss on my forehead.

 I watched TV until it was time for me to go outside to my bus stop.
 For my bus stop, I had to walk all the way down my street to the corner.
 My dad was nowhere to be seen.
 I was thankful that it wasn't raining like it was yesterday.
 The May weather was just perfect today.
 "Only one more month until I can sleep in all the time."
 I thought to myself as I walked down the street.